SalesforceCommerceCloud/pwa-kit/.github/PULL_REQUEST_TEMPLATE.md

 ## General

-- [ ] My code follows the code style of this project
+- [ ] Code follows the code style of this project
-- [ ] The code changes are covered by test cases
+- [ ] Changes are covered by test cases
-- [ ] Add a high-level description of your changes to relevant CHANGELOG.md files (**not** required for documentation updates)
+- [ ] CHANGELOG.md updated with a short description of changes (_not_ required for documentation updates)

 ## Accessibility Compliance